 As the asparagus season approaches its end, here’s a French-influenced celebration of this wonderful vegetable.

-Socca pancakes are a delightful light, crisp street food from Nice, although they probably came originally from Sicily, where a version of chick pea pancakes called panelle dates back even further.
+These chickpea pancakes are based on socca, a delightful light, crisp street food from Nice, although probably originating from Sicily, where a version of chick pea pancakes called panelle dates back even further.
 If you’ve never had one before I envy you, so do try this recipe.

 This combination of flavours and textures is perfect as it is, although non-vegans might like to add a little crumbled feta over the top.